Understanding Google’s EEAT Algorithm: Why Experience is Now Crucial for SEO

 Read more about YMYL for Health and Wellness brands

 Let’s be honest; experience matters.
-There are plenty of so-called experts who have made a name for themselves online coaching or teaching a subject that they have only just learned themselves.
-What value are they really adding?
+Plenty of so-called experts have made a name for themselves online coaching or teaching a subject that they have only just learned themselves.
+What value are they adding?
+In some cases, their lack of experience, understanding and applied knowledge in the area can be dangerous.

-Anyone can claim to be an expert by completing an online course, reading a book, or even watching a webinar, but lived experience adds a depth of understanding, skills and knowledge that surpasses simply remembering something you read once.
+Anyone can claim to be an expert by completing an online course, reading a book, or even watching a webinar.
+However, lived experience adds a depth of understanding, skills and knowledge that surpasses simply remembering something you read once.

-The addition of experience to the EEAT algorithm means that content created by people/companies who can prove they’ve actually got experience of a topic will fare better than those simply create content
+The addition of experience to the EEAT algorithm means that content created by individuals/companies who can prove they’ve got experience in that particular area will fare better than content creators without the expertise and experience to back it up.

 Why Experience matters to your clients